Binamin-hussein100/Python/Python_Basics/Readme.md

  * Strings
     * Contiguous set of characters represented in quation marks
     * Can be represented using single quotes (''), double ("") or triple quotes ("""fhvur""")

  * List
+    * Contains items separated by commas and enclosed in square brackets [].
+    * All Items in a list can be of different types
  * Tuple
+    * Unlike lists, tuples are enclosed within parentheses ()
+    * Its contents are separated by commas too.
+    * Tuples cannot be updated
  * Dictionary